Long Duration Exposure Facility: EXOSTACK

 In the German experiment EXOSTACK, 30% of Bacillus subtilis spores survived the nearly 6 years exposure to outer space when embedded in salt crystals, whereas 80% survived in the presence of glucose, which stabilize the structure of the cellular macromolecules, especially during vacuum-induced dehydration.

-If shielded against solar UV, spores of B. subtilis were capable of surviving in space for up to 6 years, especially if embedded in clay or meteorite powder (artificial meteorites).
+If shielded against solar UV, spores of B. subtilis survived in space for up to 6 years, especially if embedded in clay or meteorite powder (artificial meteorites).
 The data may support the likelihood of interplanetary transfer of microorganisms within meteorites, the so-called lithopanspermia hypothesis.

 SEEDS

 The Space Exposed Experiment Developed for Students (SEEDS) allowed students the opportunity to grow control and experimental tomato seeds that had been exposed on LDEF comparing and reporting the results.
 12.5 million seeds were flown, and students from elementary to graduate school returned 8000 reports to NASA.
 The L.A.
 Times misreported that a DNA mutation from space exposure could yield a poisonous fruit.
-While incorrect, the report served to raise awareness of the experiment and generate discussion.
+Whilst incorrect, the report served to raise awareness of the experiment and generate discussion.
 Space seeds germinated sooner and grew faster than the control seeds.
-Space seeds were more porous than terrestrial seeds.
+They were also more porous than terrestrial seeds.